Skip to main content

 Encoding speed

-Encoding large images to AVIF takes more time compared to its competitors; however, there are no noticeable delays when it comes to decoding the images.
-You could establish some rules in your image processing pipeline and specify that images under specific sizes or dimensions (width x height) would be converted to AVIF to avoid adding delays to your processing.
+Encoding large images to AVIF takes longer compared to its competitors; decoding, however, shows no noticeable delays.
+You could establish rules in your image processing pipeline, specifying that images under certain sizes or dimensions get converted to AVIF to avoid adding processing delays.

 Progressive rendering

-Progressive rendering is not available in AVIF.
-(Although there are some workarounds for this, which involve adding a blurred version of the image.).
-This means that browsers are not able to display parts of an AVIF image progressively.
-The video below contains a comparison of a progressive JPEG next to an AVIF to demonstrate the difference.
-(The video was recorded using Chrome, loading both images at a throttled, "Fast 3G" connection.)
+Progressive rendering isn’t available in AVIF.
+(There are workarounds involving a blurred placeholder version of the image.)
+Browsers can’t display parts of an AVIF image progressively.
+The video below compares a progressive JPEG next to an AVIF to show the difference.
+(Recorded in Chrome, both images loaded at a throttled “Fast 3G” connection.)

 Perceived sharpness

-Due to how AVIF encodes images, some detail may be lost; therefore, the perceived sharpness of the image can deteriorate.
-In light of this, it's not recommended to utilise AVIF for images where users are expected to zoom in heavily.
-The below example demonstrates where the product image is zoomed in, and we can observe several visual deficiencies resulting from the encoding.
+Due to how AVIF encodes images, some detail can be lost, and perceived sharpness deteriorates.
+Because of this, AVIF isn’t recommended for images where users are expected to zoom in heavily.
+The example below shows a product image zoomed in, revealing several visual deficiencies from the encoding.

-Generally speaking, it's best to use avif mostly for low-fidelity high-appeal compression (as this would not create noticeable artifacts but subtle things like textile textures can be erased), and stick to (moz)jpeg for now (at least until jxl becomes a thing in browwsers*)) for the high-fidelity use-cases like high-end e-commerce product page images.
+Best practice: use avif mostly for low-fidelity high-appeal compression (no noticeable artefacts, though subtle things like textile textures can be erased).
+Stick to (moz)jpeg for now (at least until jxl lands in browsers*) for high-fidelity use-cases like high-end e-commerce product pages.

 Please note that jxl is currently supported behind a flag in various browsers.